 For example, you could use the serial number to uniquely identify each Raspberry Pi using Node Red.

-How you can import this into your Nod eRed environment is described in the article NodeRed - importing and exporting node code.
+How you can import this into your Nod eRed environment is in the article NodeRed - import and export node code described.

 More articles on the topic